How to forgive and move on without an apology – because some people are a**holes

 When I accepted that I can’t change people, that this was actually codependent behavior, I was honestly relieved.

-Translation: I own up to my side of the street and where my power starts and stops, then discern who fits into my life without making it about them, but rather making it about my commitment to myself and my standards.
+Translation: I own up to my side of the street and where my power starts and stops, then discern who fits into my life without making it about them, but rather making it about my commitment to myself and my heart.

-The warning is this: even when you take full responsibility for your side of the street; for said asshole being in your life and then discern it’s not working anymore, without blaming them and then politely explain what is in integrity for you and that it just doesn’t fit any kind of relationship or entanglement with them, said asshole will probably never hear you.
+The warning is this, even when you take full responsibility for your side of the street, for said asshole being in your life and then discern it’s not working anymore without blaming them and then politely explain what is in integrity for you and that it just doesn’t fit any kind of relationship or entanglement with them, said asshole will probably never hear you.

 But at least now you can move on without making it about someone else; just stick to your knowing about what is good and right in your life.